How do ADA Title II and Title III Differ?

 - Places of exercise or recreation (gymnasium, health spa, golf course, etc.)

-Title III entities must remove architectural and communication barriers in existing facilities.
-The ADA allows such removal to be accomplished without much difficulty or expense.
-Barrier removal may be phased and ongoing until the facilities fully comply with the ADA Standards for alterations.
+Title III entities must remove architectural and communication barriers in existing facilities when it is readily achievable to do so.
+Readily achievable barrier removal should be able to be accomplished without much difficulty or expense.
+Barrier removal may be phased and ongoing until the public areas are accessible.

 When There is Overlap